 Long hours sitting behind the wheel.
 Lack of access to healthy food choices.
 Limited time for exercise.
 It’s easy to see why staying healthy is a challenge for truck drivers.
 According to the Centers for Disease Control and Prevention, truckers have the highest obesity prevalence of any occupation.
 They also have a 50% higher risk of developing diabetes compared to the general population, according to a 2009 study.
 However, an industry-wide shift toward healthier lifestyles is beginning to change all that.

-Who’s driving the push for better health?
+Who’s driving the push for healthier truck drivers?

 Rising healthcare and insurance costs, an aging workforce, and the desire to improve one’s own health are all contributing factors to the growing concern — and as the industry rallies around the problem, we’re seeing a lot of promising new solutions.
 Transportation companies, health insurance providers, healthcare companies, and individual truckers are all doing their part to create a healthier future for truckers.
 Here’s how: